MahyarJ/data-visualization-dashboard/README.md

 - I tried to add some tests to show in a production-ready code-base and modules, we have to be fully proofed with appropriate tests and simplifying the code-review and merge flows.

 - In real-world projects, I prefer to add more challenging unit tests, integration, and e2e testing to make more robust working software.

-## Future Considerations

-- In real and bigger projects with reasonable timing, I try to add more tests, especially `integration tests` to make sure of what is happening during complicated renderings.

-- As I mentioned in some comments in code, in a real project we should take more actions around `A11Y` and computer accessibility considerations and component implementations.